What it is

 SKILL.md format

 Skills are written in Markdown with a small YAML frontmatter header.
-The body describes when to use the skill and the tool-call contract.
+The body describes when to use the skill and the execution contract.

 ---